mark-when/docs/syntax/index.md

 # Syntax

 The example here is indented but indentation is optional.
+That being said, if you do indent like the below example, a monospaced font is recommended.

 <Exposition :expo="expo">